romeovs/heimlich/README.md

 # Heimlich
-> Choking on on the same gulp stuff?
+> Choking on the same gulp stuff?
+Use heimlich!

 A collection of utilities for gulp.